Glossary — Security & Compliance

 What is Prompt Injection?

-An attack where malicious input manipulates an AI agent's behavior by injecting instructions that override its programming.
-In finance, this could trick agents into unauthorized transactions.
+An attack where malicious input manipulates an AI agent's behaviour by injecting instructions that override its programming.
+Successful prompt injection can cause agents to invoke tools they should not, pass dangerous arguments, or bypass intended restrictions.

 WHY IT MATTERS